 Being semi-evergreen, it's useful for providing at least some foliage during the winter months.
 This variety is well suited to being a feature plant in the more modern garden.

 For outstanding scent, and its suitability for use on a north facing wall, I would recommend the 'Late Dutch Honeysuckle' (Lonicers periclymenun serotina).
 There is an early flowering variety available, too.

-The 'Gold Flame' variety, or one of the Japanese varieties, with their intensely fragrant flowers, are also a good choice.
+The 'Gold Flame' variety shown below, or one of the Japanese varieties, with their intensely fragrant flowers, are also a good choice.

 To see the above mentioned and to find other climbing plants to work in combination, take a look at the plant search below.
 This will give you ideas on the extensive range of available climbers, and detailed information on planting and care.